leoafarias/fvm/README.md

 ## Troubleshooting

 1. On Windows make sure you are running as an administrator
 2. If you get errors with messages `invalid kernel binary` or `invalid sdk hash` it means you activated `fvm` using `flutter pub global activate fvm`.
 Only activate `fvm` using `pub global activate fvm`.
-Please run `flutter pub cache repair` and `pub cache repair`, and try again.

 ## License